kittkod/422-winter-project2/README.txt

 computer
 2) through terminal or a code editor (like virtual studio code), run the Food_Information_User_Interface.py script
-3) if this is the first time running: enter admin mode through the admin portal button on the main page, and click the 'scrape new data' button (?)
+3) if this is the first time running: enter admin mode through the 'Admin Mode' button on the main page, and click the 'Refresh Data' button
-4) wait for output that the scraping has been finished (maybe), and now the program is set up and ready to use
+4) wait for output that the scraping has been finished, and now the program is set up and ready to use

 *also add these*